wenhel/Argus/README.md

 ## Introduction
 Argus is an AI Surveillance System for Spatial-Temporal Activity Detection in Surveillance Scenarios.
-In this year's [ACTEV Challenge](https://actev.nist.gov/prizechallenge#tab_leaderboard), two teams used the system in thie Challenge, they are MUDSML from Monash University and INF from Carnegie Mellon University.
-This system helps them wins the first and the second place in the Phase 1 challenge.
+In [ACTEV Challenge 2019](https://actev.nist.gov/prizechallenge#tab_leaderboard), two teams used the system, they are MUDSML from Monash University and INF from Carnegie Mellon University.
+This system helps them win the first and the second place in the Phase 1 challenge.

-The prototype system was first implemented for SED project start from 2017.
-The code of the pipeline is developed as a docker based system.
-Later in the ACTEV Challenge we merge the system with the ACTEV CLI an created the current system Argus.
+The [prototype system](https://github.com/wenhel/fruit_tree) was first implemented for SED (Surveillance Event Detection) project from 2017.
+Our original target is to build an a docker based video analysis system.
+Later in the ACTEV Challenge we merge the system with the ACTEV CLI an created the current system, Argus.
 [Argus](https://en.wikipedia.org/wiki/Argus_Panoptes) is a many-eyed giant in Greek mythology.

 ![Leaderboard of Phase 1](https://github.com/wenhel/Argus/blob/master/Intro/leaderboad.png)